Iziko South African Museum: History

-The South African Museum was founded in 1825 by Lord Charles Somerset (1767-1831), who was Governor of the Cape Colony from 1814 to 1826.
+The South African Museum was founded in 1825 by Lord Charles Somerset (1767–1831), who was Governor of the Cape Colony from 1814 to 1826.

 The museum has been on its present site in the Company's Garden since 1897.
 It began as a general museum comprising natural history and material culture from local and other groups further afield.
-In time, it developed greater systematic organisation and classification similar to the evolutionary models that were prominent in European and American museums in the late nineteenth and early twentieth centuries.
+In time, it developed greater systematic organization and classification similar to the evolutionary models that were prominent in European and American museums in the late nineteenth and early twentieth centuries.

 Frank Talbot was appointed as marine biologist at the museum in 1958, being promoted to assistant director in 1962.
 In 1964 he emigrated to Australia to take up a position at the Australian Museum, where he was later director for 10 years.
 He was an eminent ichthyologist, who had two fish species named after him, one of which (Stanulus talboti) was collected during his time at the South African museum.

 This continued until the 1990s, with the reservation of cultural history museums for the display of settler histories and the relegation of material culture from other cultures to natural history and anthropology museums.